HMS Venerable (1808): Construction and career

 Jason and Cyane tracked Iphigénie and initially fired on her but broke off the engagement because they were outgunned.
 Cyane continued the chase for over three days until Venerable was able to rejoin the fight after having sailed 153 miles in the direction she believed that Iphigénie had taken.
 On 20 January 1814, after a 19-hour chase, or what amounted in all to a four-day chase Iphigénie, Venerable captured the quarry, having again left Cyane behind.
 In the chase, Iphigénie cast off her anchors and threw her boats overboard in order to try to gain speed.
 She had a complement of 325 men, under the command of Captain Émeric.
 She apparently did not resist after Venerable came up.
 Before meeting up with the British ships, the two French vessels had taken some eight prizes.
 The action resulted in the award in 1847, to any surviving claimants, of the Naval General Service Medal with clasp "Venerable 16 Jany.
 1814".

 Venerable was able to locate Iphigénie because Commander Ducrest de Villeneuve of Alcmène was so angry at Captain Émeric, who was the senior French commander, for not having come alongside Venerable on the other side also to board, that he essentially revealed the rendezvous instructions to Durham.
 When some prisoners from Iphigénies crew were brought on Venerable, crew from Alcmène too were enraged.
 Durham had to station Royal Marines between them, with fixed bayonets, to prevent fighting from breaking out.

-Fate
+Venerable was Admiral Durham's flagship for the Invasion of Guadeloupe (1815) against the Bonapartist Admiral Linois.

-Venerable was placed on harbour service in 1825, and was broken up in 1838.
+Venerable was converted into a church ship from May to October 1825, and was broken up in 1838.